 What Kind of Contractor Do You Need?

-Here are some guidelines to use when you begin searching for licensed contractors.
-By using them, and the other steps that follow, you could save yourself from financial risk and other future problems with unlicensed contractors.
+Here are some guidelines to use when you begin searching for state-licensed contractors.
+Using s licensed contractor could help your avoid financial risk and other problems associated with unlicensed operators.

-ALERT Unlicensed operators pose a risk to you and your family's financial security.
-They expose you to significant financial harm in the event that a worker is injured while on your property, or if your property is damaged.
-Few, if any, unlicensed operators have bonding or workers' compensation insurance.
+ALERT Be advised that unlicensed individuals pose a risk to you and your family's financial security if a worker is injured while on your property, your property is damaged, or if the work is incomplete and/or faulty.
+Few, if any, unlicensed individuals have a bond or workers' compensation insurance.
 The quality of their work usually doesn't compare to that of a licensed contractor.
 Don't take the chance in order to save a few dollars.
 You'll probably end up paying more in the long run.

-General building contractors usually oversee projects and coordinate the specific subcontractors for a job.
-Specialty or subcontractors are usually hired to perform a single job.
-For example, if you want only roofing or plumbing work, you may want to hire a contractor licensed in that particular specialty.
+General engineering and building contractors usually oversee projects and coordinate the specific licensed subcontractors for a job.
+Specialty or subcontractors usually are hired to perform a single job.
+For example, if you need only roofing or plumbing work, you may want to hire a contractor licensed in that particular specialty.

-A general building contractor may also contract for specialty work, but must hold a specialty license for that work or actually have a specialty contractor do the work.
+A general building contractor also may contract for specialty work, but must hold a specialty license for that work or actually have a specialty contractor do the work.
 The only exception is if the job requires more than two types of work on a building.
 Then it is appropriate for a licensed general building contractor to contract for and oversee the entire project.
-For example, if your kitchen remodeling will involve plumbing, electrical and carpentry work under one contract, you should hire a licensed general building contractor.
-Under these circumstances, a general building contractor may perform all of the work on a building, or subcontract parts of the job to contractors with specialty licenses.
+For example, if your kitchen remodeling will involve plumbing, electrical and carpentry work under one contract, you should hire a licensed "B" General Building contractor.
+Under these circumstances, a "B" contractor may perform all of the work on a building, or subcontract parts of the job to contractors with specialty licenses.